mlswg/mls-protocol/draft-ietf-mls-protocol.md

 The signature MUST verify using the public key taken from the credential in the leaf node at position `signer_index`.
-The signature covers the following structure, comprising all the fields in the PublicGroupState above `signer_index`:
+The signature covers the following structure, comprising all the fields in the PublicGroupState above `signature`:

 ~~~~~
 struct {